HuynhLam/reservation-api/Readme.md

 The following part explains the *Reservation API* in general, please note that it depends on *Database API* so, **before running `resources.py` make sure that *Database API* is working.**

+An example client is provided in this project.
+Since focus is on API, details about example client can be found under the section *Example Client*.

 **To read more about *Database API*, please see the section [Database API](#markdown-header-database-api) in this Readme file.**

 ## Tellus Room Reservation API Documentation